Azure/AppService/_posts/2022-11-24-Advanced-access-restriction-scenarios-in-Azure-App-Service..md

 curl https://$URLofYourWebsite
 ```

-**Second example - add multiple service tags to network restriction rule**
+**Second example - add multiple service tags to a network restriction rule**

-This example show you how you can add multiple service tags to network restriction rule.
-In this example we will allow connection from Logic Apps, Application Insight and Api Management from West europe.
-You can test this rule in multiple ways in this example you will test this rule using Application Insight availability test.
+This example show you how you can add multiple service tags to a network restriction rule.
+In this example we will allow connections from Logic Apps, Application Insights and API Management from West Europe.
+In this example you will test this rule using Application Insights availability test.

 **Prepare to run the second example**

-The following command will create *Application Insight* and *Log Analytics Workspace* for you.
+The following command will create *Application Insights* and *Log Analytics Workspace* for you.

 ```bash
 az monitor log-analytics workspace create --resource-group $ResourceGroupName --workspace-name $LogAnalyticsName